FullStack-DP/session5/material/be-pp2.md

      // To:
      res.status(201).json(newTour); // 201 Created
      ```
-   - **Why**: `204 No Content` indicates successful deletion without returning content, and `201 Created` indicates successful resource creation.
-These codes follow RESTful conventions.
+   - These status codes are used to adhere to RESTful principles: `204 No Content` indicates successful deletion without returning content, and `201 Created` indicates successful resource creation.

 2. **Test the Modifications**:
    - Use Postman to test the modified endpoints.
 Check that `DELETE` requests return a `204 No Content` status and `POST` requests return a `201 Created` status.